 Walking tours and pedicab tours land in a similar price range, but the value calculation is different.

-If you're choosing purely on budget, a free self-guided walk with a downloaded map beats both.
+If you're choosing purely on budget, a free self-guided walk with a downloaded map beats both formats.
 But if you're paying for a guided experience, the price difference between the two is small enough that cost shouldn't be the deciding factor.

 Who Should Pick What